...

 In the café lobby at Pure Sheep Ranch in Gangwon-Do, South Korea

-In the winter of 2024, we returned to YongPyong Resort for another ski trip.
-This time, we revisited Pure Sheep Ranch and added Han Neul Sky Ranch (하늘목장), also known as Daegwallyeong Sky Ranch, to our itinerary.
-Despite the heavy snow at Han Neul, we trekked as far as possible, vowing to return in the summer to fully experience the ranch.
+• Winter 2024 – Back at YongPyong Resort for another ski trip, we revisited Pure Sheep Ranch and added Han Neul Sky Ranch (하늘목장) to our itinerary.
+Despite the heavy snow, we trekked as far as possible, vowing to return in the summer to experience it in full.

 Winter trekking through snow at the Han Neul Sky Ranch (하늘목장) in Gangwon-Do, South Korea.